memtest86plus/memtest86plus/README.md

 syntax.

 The BadRAM patterns are grown incrementally rather than calculated from an overview of all errors.
-The number of pairs is constrained to five for a number of practical reasons.
+The number of pairs is constrained to ten for a number of practical reasons.
 As a result, handcrafting patterns from the output in address printing mode may, in exceptional cases, yield better results.